We have put together a list of information that we wish we knew before planning our Iceland road trip.

 Most of the F-Roads are inland from the Ring Road and venture into the mountain ranges.

-If you plan on sticking to the well-trodden path of the Ring Road, then a car will be fine.
+If you plan on sticking to the well-trodden path of Iceland’s Ring Road then hiring a car will be fine.

 You will need to organize accommodation and will be far more comfortable along the way.